 Is the avoidance of vibrant colours on houses a nod to the modest Canadian myth, or a developer’s profit boost?
 Are they selling “earth tones”?
 If so, those houses will fit right in- behind the manure pile.

-There are many colourful roof materials- vibrant blues, reds, and green steel panels, adobe style synthetic tiles and more.
-Choose colour, brighten your life.
+There are many colourful roof materials- vibrant blues, reds, and green steel panels, adobe-style synthetic tiles and more.
+Choose a colour, brighten your life.

-Another sign photo contributed by Paul, with his decription.
+Another sign photo contributed by Paul, with his description.

 Photo by Paul Ritchie 2019

 This sign from Council, ID.
 Its claims to fame is nothing.
 Continuing my theme of brands that faded away ages ago, I give you Sam’s TV & Electric, specializing in Zenith TVs.
 Sam closed the shop up ages ago but he forgot to take the sign down.

 June 26 From the archives, a photo of historical note.